zuozhenggh/learning-library/security-library/database/data-safe/discover-mask-sensitive-data/discover-mask-sensitive-data.md

 ## Task 1: View sensitive data in your database

 Use Oracle Database Actions to query sensitive data in your database.
-You can access Database Actions from your database's Console.
+You can access Database Actions from your database's Console in Oracle Cloud Infrastructure.

 1. Select the browser tab that is signed in to the Oracle Cloud Infrastructure Console.
 If needed, sign in again.